 Is Abalone venomous?

 Abalone doesn’t sting or bite.
 It doesn’t have fangs or sharp teeth.
 No toxins, venom, or poisons, It is not swift on foot.
 On a good day, it may travel a few feet.
-In fact, it spends decades sitting peacefully in cracks and crevices, quietly munching on kelp.
+It spends decades sitting peacefully in cracks and crevices, quietly munching on kelp.